 Suppose you’ve followed best practices when creating content for the previous two customer journey stages.
 In that case, your potential customers should now reach the bottom of the funnel, meaning they’re ready to purchase.

 The bottom-of-the-funnel content should work towards removing any friction and potential doubts from the minds of your potential customers.
-The trick is to tie in some loose ends and underscore the value of your product or service.
+Incorporating sales automation tools into this stage can help you manage leads more effectively, provide personalized experiences, and ensure timely follow-ups.
+In fact, maximizing sales productivity becomes paramount.
 That’s how to differentiate yourself from competitors and ultimately seal the deal.

 The BOFU stage content should be:

 - User friendly: Offering multiple options and channels for your audience to purchase or sign up for your solution, such as online, offline, phone, email, chat, etc., will encourage them to convert.
 Optimize your content by adding calls to action to direct potential customers to take the next step.

 - Clear: It should provide all the information and instructions your audience needs to complete the purchase or sign up for your solution.

 - Reassuring: Your customers need to be confident that purchasing from you is safe in terms of the quality of your product and customer service, as well as sharing their personal information with you.
 Hence, the BOFU content should reinforce your value proposition, address any remaining objections, and create a sense of urgency or scarcity.